 On this page is a Graham Number Calculator which can auto-populate and lookup financial information for over 2,000 American Stocks.

 The calculator works with your inputs to estimate a stock’s fundamental value with Benjamin Graham’s Formula.
 As a bonus, we also automatically populate annual financial data for earnings and book price for some stock.

 Automatic Graham Number Calculator for Stock Value Screening

 Note: This calculator is for informational purposes only.
 Data based on a stock’s last annual report; adjust values manually for any recent information.

 How to Use the Graham Number Calculator

 - (Optional) Enter a Ticker Symbol and hit ‘Populate Graham Number Calculator‘ in the lower form.

 - The Graham Number Calculator supports over 2,000 ticker symbols.
-You can check here for more information on the companies available.
+You can check here for more [Ed: the set has been removed] information on the companies available.

 - Edit (or check) the populated values and click ‘Calculate Graham Calculator’ in the upper form.